G-Node/WinGIN/README.md

 A Visual Studio Installer project that builds the installer

 ### App Versioning
-The version of app is patched by AppVeyor during a build and compared to AppVeyor project json in the GIN-ui-installers repository(https://web.gin.g-node.org/G-Node/gin-ui-installers).
+The version of app is patched by AppVeyor during a build and compared to AppVeyor project json in the wingin-installers repository(https://web.gin.g-node.org/G-Node/wingin-installers).

 ### Coding Style
 This project uses ReSharper style throughout.